Huythanh0x/linked-blog-starter-md/Plan English.md

 - 15 min [[Elsa Speak]] daily within break
 - 30 min - 1 lesson [[NativeCamp]] with tutor
 - 30 min of [[TOEIC]] in [[Study4]]
+	- Take the actual test and analyze f
 #### Longterm
 //TODO later.
 I could only plan for the next few months #skip-for-now
 ### My initial context (2/8/2025)